JESUS PLUS NOTHING SAVES YOU

 Respond to God's Call

 Now is the time to respond to God’s calling.
-All that is necessary is to believe and have faith in Jesus the savior of the world.
+All that is necessary is to believe and have faith in Jesus, the Savior of the world.
+Your Savior.
 God is calling you to pray and be thankful.
 God is the only one who can save you.
 He does so according to His sovereign will and purposes.
 He calls His children to run to the living waters and drink freely.
 He offers Salvation as a free gift of His choosing.
 He is now calling you to respond to His initiation of grace and love through confessing with your mouth and believing in your heart.
 God the Father draws you to Jesus.
 Jesus sets you free from sin and death.
-God the Holy Spirit gives you life, eternal life.
-You now can by faith trust in what the Triune God has done for you.
-If you would like to accept Jesus Christ as your Lord and Savior, repeat the following prayer.
-All praise and glory to God Almighty!
+God, the Holy Spirit, gives you life, eternal life.
+You can now, by faith, trust in what the Triune God has done for you.

 PRAYER OF SALVATION

 Dear Heavenly Father, I now see that I am a sinner, that I cannot save myself, and that I need a Savior.
 I repent of believing that I could be saved in any way other than Jesus (works, religion, anything).
-I am also spiritually dead separated from God under His wrath.
+I am also spiritually dead, separated from God under His wrath.
 I believe that Jesus Christ of Nazareth was God in heaven.
 He came to earth to identify with His creation as “Emmanuel,” God with us.
-Jesus was born of a virgin making Him fully human.
+Jesus was born of a virgin, making Him fully human.
 He was conceived by God the Holy Spirit, making Him fully God.
 Jesus lived a perfect life, tempted in every way, yet without sin.
 He died on the cross as a substitute for my sins, giving me complete and total forgiveness (past, present, future).
 He rose from the grave, defeating death and giving me eternal life.
 Jesus now sits at the right hand of the Father interceding for all who believe by faith in Him.
 And He will come again to judge the world of unbelief.
 I believe by faith that Jesus is my only savior and my only way to God the Father and heaven.
 Thank you, Jesus.
-In Jesus’ glorious and saving name, I pray amen.
+In Jesus’ glorious and saving name, I pray, amen.

 There is no magic in saying this prayer or any prayer of Salvation.
 It is only a way to confess with your mouth and demonstrate that you believe only in Jesus as your Savior and Lord.
-In fact, it can lead to what many call "easy believe-ism."
-The truth is that many say this prayer and believe they are saved but they are not.
+In fact, it can lead to what many call "easy believism."
+The truth is that many say this prayer and believe they are saved, but they are not.
 What saves you is Jesus and a personal encounter with Him.
-God the Father draws you to Jesus and God the Holy Spirit convicts you of your sin, a need for a Savior, and convinces you that He is real, and the ONLY way, truth, and life.
+God the Father draws you to Jesus, and God the Holy Spirit convicts you of your sin, a need for a Savior, and convinces you that He is real, and the ONLY way, truth, and life.
 This is a born-again and regenerated experience.

 What Happens When You Are Saved?

 It's important to examine your heart and understand that there are no formulas or shortcuts to Salvation.
 You must believe in Jesus Christ by faith.
 He is the object of and reason for your faith.
-When this happens and only God knows the following transformation will take place.
+When this happens, and only God knows, the following transformation will take place.
 The following are just a few changes that take place when you truly believe and are born again.

-1. You will be born again and regenerated by the Holy Spirit.
+You will be born again and regenerated by the Holy Spirit.

-2. The Holy Spirit will immediately reside in you.
+The Holy Spirit will immediately reside in you.

-3. All your sins past, present, and future are forgiven.
+All your sins past, present, and future are forgiven.

-5. You are spiritually and eternally alive in Christ Jesus.
+You are spiritually and eternally alive in Christ Jesus.

-6. Jesus lives in you, and you live in Christ.
+Jesus lives in you, and you live in Christ.

-7. There is no condemnation for you who are in Christ Jesus.
+There is no condemnation for you who are in Christ Jesus.

-8. You will live forever in the presence of the Holy Trinity.
+You will live forever in the presence of the Holy Trinity.

-9. Nothing can separate you from the love of God.
+Nothing can separate you from the love of God.

 Prayer of Thanks